satoryu/dajare/README.md

   $ bundle exec rackup # Launch Dajare server
 ```

-## Instal it as a HipChat integration
+## Install it as a HipChat integration

 Suppose your dajare server is running on `https://dajare.example.com`.